 “Don’t limit your challenges.
 Challenge your limits.”

-Moving to places you’ve never been and where you don’t know anyone can certainly have its challenges, but it can also be extremely rewarding.
-I didn’t know a soul before moving to Denver, Colorado, but I made the most of it!
-After just 3 months, the best and bluh parts of living in the mile high city stood out to me and remained consistent.
+Moving to places you’ve never been and where you don’t know anyone can certainly have its challenges.
+But it can also be extremely rewarding.
+More to come soon on my thoughts around living a nomadic lifestyle.
+This post wouldn’t be possible if I didn’t create the opportunity to move and now live in Denver for nearly 3 months.
+While it’s only been 3 months, the best and bluh parts of living here stood out to me right away and remained consistent.
+Based on my experiences thus far, today I am sharing: Top 5 Pros and Cons of Living in Denver.

 - Gorgeous: Hands down one of the best parts of living in Denver is being surrounded by such beautiful scenery all around Colorado.
 When you drive through all of the CO mountain towns, alongside the Rockies, it’s inevitable that throughout your journey you blurt out how gorgeous, beautiful, amazing, (insert 25 more adjectives) the views truly are.
 That is if you’re not jaw dropped staring at the majestic natural landscape this state offers, EVERYWHERE.